bugcrowd/HUNT/README.md

 ## HUNT Methodology (hunt_methodology.py)

-This extension allows testers to send requests and responses to
+This extension allows testers to send requests and responses to a Burp tab called "HUNT Methodology".
+This tab contains a tree on the left side that is a visual representation of your testing methodology.
+By sending request/responses here testers can organize or attest to having done manual testing in that section of the application or having completed a certain methodology step.

-## Getting Started with HUNT Scanner
+## Getting Started with HUNT

 1. First ensure you have the Jython standalone jar set up under "Extender" -> "Options"
 2. Add HUNT via "Extender" -> "Extensions"